Do you feel like your prospects just don't get you?

 Right message, wrong channel

-A channel is a platform that your encoded message is passed onto the receiver.
+A channel is a platform where your encoded message is passed onto the receiver.
 This includes face-to-face communication, websites, adverts, radio, television, e-mails, etc.

 If you’re pushing your message to a millennial audience, you’re probably going to get a much better response on social media channels than traditional radio or newspaper ads.